tparchman/F21_BIOL792/week1_unixI/unix_assignment1.md

 # BIOL 792-1028.
-Unix week one tasks (8/27/20)
+Unix week one tasks

-## Common commands:
+## Common commands

-Below you’ll see a list of commonly used UNIX commands.
+Below is a sample list of commonly used UNIX commands.
 You might want to use this to take notes on commands as you work through the tutorial, or just as a checklist so that you know you’ve covered all the bases.

-While getting used to the idea of these commands, it is useful to note that the up and down arrow keys scroll through recently used commands, and pressing the `tab` key completes the name of a file, directory, unix command, or piece of installed software.
+It is useful to note that the `up` and `down` arrow keys scroll through recently used commands, and `tab` key completes the name of a file, directory, unix command, or piece of installed software.
 You will want to use `tab` heavily for two reasons.
 1. it will save you most of your typing time, 2. autocomplete is more accurate than your  typing.

     ls          mkdir           cd          pwd
     cp          mv              rm          rmdir